stg-tud/sootkeeper/README.md

     java -jar bin/felix.jar

+**Note:** If you changed a bundle (e.g. your analysis) it is not sufficient enough to just replace the jar within the bundle directory.
+Furthermore you have to delete the felix-cache directory.

 ### Using the OSGi shell

 Sootkeeper provides two commands in the OSGi shell, `listAnalyses` and `runAnalysis` and their respective shorthands `la` and `ra`.